kenrick95/Raun/README.md

 ra·un v conv inspect; guard; patrol;

 Raun is a tool to watch the recent changes of Wikimedia Foundation projects in (near) real time.
-This tool is inspired from Ronda (http://ivan.lanin.org/ronda), by Ivan Lanin.
+This tool is inspired from Ronda (http://ivan.lanin.org/ronda), by @ivanlanin.
 This project is started by Kenrick (User:Kenrick95).

 I realised that the original Raun was a mess.
 At first, I made it quickly (by quickly, I also mean without proper coding style) and just for fun before I publish it to the Indonesian Wikipedia community.
 Hosting it in GitHub, someone noticed it and asked for localisation; I quickly made it and hence this tool grew larger and larger, but now it has come to some point that the inconsistencies among the functions made me unproductive, hence I started to "rewrite" the tool.